John510S/John-s-AI-Music/Prompts-Used-and-Comments.md

 Comments: This song I thought was going to come off more scary then it did, but it's fine, I like it for the most part.
 The image was weird to get again, everytime I put dancing and shadows into the prompt I would get a picture of the shadows of a guy and a girl dancing, and it really didn't give off a halloween vibe at all.
 So i had to put scary in there to get something, but I was afraid the ai would make it to horrifying.
 But even when I put the prompt scary in there more pictures of not scary shadows dancing.
 So the image I used was the one image that fit the halloween vibe and I was still let down by none of them dancing.
 But it will suffice.

+## Monsters in the Night

+Song/Suno: Song about monster creeping in the night

+Image/Ideogram: Scary monsters creeping at night

+Comments: The image was not the best but it was hard to get a better one, I probably could have been more specific with the type of monsters I wanted in the frame but it works I guess.
+The best part about this song is the instrumental, the piano sounds so good in my opinion, I head it and I thought that even if the vocals sucked I was still going to use this track.
+The vocals were fine and sounded like a Halloween song so it was perfect.

 ## Who's the Host?

 Song/Udio: Scary song someone who was invited to a halloween party but no one knows who's the host